ARTICLE I

 4.1 Board of Directors.
 The Foundation Board of Directors (the Foundation Board) is the Foundation’s governing body and exercises all managerial control and authority over the business and policy of the Foundation, subject to the terms and conditions of these Bylaws.

 4.3 Attendance Obligation.
 Directors missing three (3) consecutive regular Board meetings may be removed from the Foundation Board.
-Participation by conference call is a recognized form of Foundation Board meeting attendance, if absolutely necessary.
 If a director is removed pursuant to this section, a replacement director shall be appointed by the entity defined in 4.2 of this section.

 4.4 Call to Meetings.
 The President or any two directors may call a meeting of the Foundation Board.

 4.5 Notice.
-The Foundation Board may hold regular meetings without notice at the time and place for the regular meetings fixed by the Foundation Board.
 Emergency meetings may be held with notice appropriate to the circumstances if any director determines that an emergency exists and calls an emergency meeting.
 The Foundation Board may hold special meetings upon four days’ notice by first class mail or 48 hours’ notice delivered personally or by telephone, facsimile, e-mail, or posting to the Foundation’s website.
+The Foundation Board is not a Brown Act or Bagley-Keene body.

 4.6 Quorum.
 A majority of the number of directors authorized in these Bylaws, constitutes a quorum of the Foundation Board for the transaction of business.